markstubbs/menu-widget/README.md

 ```javascript
 get(menuId)
 ```
-Returns the current state of the item as an object.
+Returns the current properties of the menu item as an object.
 Here's an example:
 ```javascript
 {
     align: "left",